 Step 1: Gather Your Materials

-- Battery (lithium-ion or lead-acid, based on your storage needs)
+- Battery (lithium-ion or lead-acid)

 - Wires and connectors

-- Fuses and circuit breakers (for safety)
+- Fuses and circuit breakers

 Step 2: Set Up the Solar Panels